🚔 Criminal Traffic Offenses in Fort Lauderdale and South Florida

 🛑 Why You Shouldn’t Handle These Charges Alone

-💬 Criminal Traffic FAQ – Fort Lauderdale & South Florida
+💬 Criminal Traffic FAQs – Fort Lauderdale & South Florida

 Q: Is reckless driving a criminal offense in Florida?

 A: Yes.
-It’s a misdemeanor, but it may be charged as a felony if serious injury or death occurs.
+Reckless driving is a misdemeanor but may be charged as a felony if it causes serious injury or death.

 Q: Can you go to jail for driving with a suspended license?